gbtami/pychess-variants/static/docs/empire.md

 7.	**Stalemate** - loss for the player who can't move (rather than draw as in chess)
 8.	**Repetition** - loss for the player who repeats a board position 3 times.
 Typically this is done through chasing a king or piece.
 8. The Empire cannot castle.
-9. Other rules, including Kingdom moves and [en passant](https://en.m.wikipedia.org/wiki/En_passant), are same as in standard international chess.
+9. Other rules, including Kingdom moves and [en passant](https://en.m.wikipedia.org/wiki/En_passant), are as in standard international chess.

 ## Imperial Pieces